lsterk/Node_API/API.md

 # Calvin Information Center API Guide
 **Landon Sterk**

-**v 0.2**
+**v 1.0**

 ## User Record Data Structure

 User records are cached in a MongoDB collection called "records".
 The records are generated from CSV dump of the CBORD database, with only a few columns being sent out.
-The structure of the data is shown below using types, although
+The structure of the data is shown below using both example data as well as the data types.

 ```javascript
 // example